 Once you’re there, there are a few different food stands in the main beach area.
 However, you can’t leave without trying a “krafne.”
 Essentially a Croatian donut, a krafne is airy and usually holds some sort of delicious cream or jelly in the center.
 Although you can find this treat all over Croatia, there’s something special about enjoying one seaside from Slastičarnica Jadrija, the confectionary shop on Jadrija Beach.

-You can access Jadrija by driving or taking a local ferry that runs several times every day during the summer from the riva in Šibenik right to the beach.
+You can access Jadrija by driving or taking a local ferry that sails through St. Anthony Channel several times every day during the summer from the Riva in Šibenik right to the beach.
 The ride takes about 30 minutes.

 Aquatic family fun for all ages?
-You’ll find it at Aquapark Dalmatia!
-The first themed water park in Croatia has a whole Kids Zone and lazy rivers, an “Aqua Rain Fortress,” water slides, waterfalls, and jacuzzis all throughout the park.
+You’ll find it at Aquapark Dalmatia in Solaris Beach Resort!
+The first themed water park in Croatia has a whole Kids Zone, as well as lazy rivers, an “Aqua Rain Fortress”, water slides, waterfalls, and jacuzzis all throughout the park.

 If you’re not into the Aquapark or not interested in a resort experience for your day out in the sun, you can head right next door to the city’s Rezaliste Beach.
+Located in Brodarica, its coastline is a pebble beach.
 Made up of mostly fine gravel and concrete, it’s a great place to go lay back and relax in the sun outside of the city center without traveling far on the mainland.

 Once you’ve enjoyed enough of the sun, walk along the water for some cute shops and restaurants.
 Sahara Beach Bar is a great, locally owned-and-operated coffee shop located just steps from the water.